AleksandraRusak/ReactNative/README.md

 I used additional component such as Button.js, DrawerContent.js, Header.js, Title.js.
 I also have file - links.js which consists of 2 links (Privacy Policy for TasksApp and Terms and Conditions for TasksApp), I generated with www.freeprivacypolicy.com.

+The app has simple design and it's easy to use it for users.

 Dependencies: